dogweather/forkful/content/en/java/numbers/working-with-complex-numbers.md

   \ an imaginary unit, `i`, where `i^2 = -1`.
 They're crucial in fields like engineering,\u2026"
 lastmod: '2024-03-13T22:44:59.967108-06:00'
 model: gpt-4-1106-preview
-summary: "Complex numbers expand the real number line through the addition of an imaginary\
-  \ unit, `i`, where `i^2 = -1`.
-They're crucial in fields like engineering,\u2026"
+summary: Complex numbers expand the real number line through the addition of an imaginary unit, `i`, where `i^2 = -1`.
 title: Working with complex numbers
 weight: 14
 ---